wenfeilin/linwenfe-indiv-proj/sprint-retrospectives/sprint-1-retrospective.md

 I was not able to start implementing the backend, specifically my own API that accesses Spotify's API.
 Additionally, because I was learning React concepts while implementing the frontend, that slowed me down quite a bit.
 I also did not start coding anything for the project until Wednesday.
 I spent a significant amount of time on the project this sprint; it was worth it though.

 3. How can we improve for the next sprint?
-I should definitely coding earlier in the sprint.
+I should definitely start coding earlier in the sprint.
 I need to work on my time management and balancing learning with implementation... we'll see how that goes.